-  On paper, the Hunt 35 Carbon Gravel Disc X-Wide looked to be a winner.
-It was one of the lowest-priced value-carbon wheelsets.
+On paper, the Hunt 35 Carbon Gravel Disc X-Wide looks to be a winner.
+It is one of the lowest-priced value-carbon wheelsets.
 28 spokes in both the front and back wheels suggested it would be stiff for good power transfer and handling.
 5 degrees of freehub engagement was better than most and should make for a responsive wheelset that climbs well.

 But as the saying goes, “they don’t play the games on paper”.

 On gravel, the Hunt 35 Carbon Gravel isn’t as strong as I’d have expected based on its specs or as capable as others in the value-carbon gravel wheelset category.

 Looking for this Hunt wheelset’s sweet spot, I tried a few different tires and inflation pressures in addition to the 40mm WTB Raddlers I’ve used to evaluate all gravel wheels at recommended pressure based on the tire size, inside rim width, and the combination of my body and bike weight.

 The results were much the same.
 It’s not as stiff and handles with less precision than others in this category that I rode back to back on the same days and courses.
 Sluggish was the word that I kept coming back to describe how the Hunts rode when I pushed them hard on dirt and gravel.